 - Inspect exterior corners, making sure the edges match up correctly and there are no gaps

 - Check for cracks or holes around outdoor water faucets

 - Make sure siding is properly aligned next to windows and chimneys

 - Note gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, hire a professional.
-Experts can complete a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
-Contact Komfort Air in Charlotte for a professional energy assessment at 704-705-8135.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, hire a professional.
+Experts can complete a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
+Contact Komfort Air Service Experts in Charlotte for a professional energy assessment at 704-705-8135.